tdado/tdado.github.io/_posts/2023-07-12-limitations.md

 {{ page.date | date: '%Y, %d %B' }}

 ![The treachery of images](/assets/images/blog/the-treachery-of-images.jpeg) *[The Treachery of Images, 1929, by Rene Magritte](https://www.renemagritte.org/the-treachery-of-images.jsp#) challenges us to recognize the limitations of representations.
-The painting emphasizes that we must be aware of this separation between the image and the actual object, and that we should not fall into the trap of simplistic interpretations.*
+The painting emphasizes that we must be aware of the separation between the image and the actual object, and that we should not fall into the trap of simplistic interpretations.*

 Neural decoding is a fascinating avenue of exploration in the realm of cognitive neuroscience.
 It involves the intricate process of translating neuronal activity into meaningful representations, which could take the form of visualizations, language or sounds (to name a few), allowing us to interpret and make sense of the information encoded in the brain.
 But let's not get too caught up in the euphoria of possibilities.
 Behind the promising facade of this pioneering field, there are a series of limitations and prejudices that may arise within the decoding process, reminding us that "_the map is not the territory_" (- Alfred Korzybski) we seek to explore.